BtheGit/raycaster/README.md

   - Have falloff lighting
   - Have walls (height)
   - Use vanilla canvas
+- [ ] Add build system with typescript
 - [ ] Upgrade to WebGL or try three.js
 - [ ] Animate point with perlin noise
 - [ ] Create background for infinite distance